© All rights reserved

 Hearing Testing for Preschoolers & Children

-~ This is not a screening.
-I test the softest sounds one can hear in each ear, for a variety of pitches that are important for learning, understanding and expressing speech.
+~ I test the softest sounds one can hear in each ear, for a variety of pitches that are important for learning, understanding and expressing speech.

-~ The hearing test is portable and done in your home.
-A simple game is played with younger children to make the testing interesting and fun.
+~ A simple game is played with younger children to make the testing interesting and fun.
 Older children can raise a hand or say "yes" when they hear a tone if they do not prefer a game.

 ~ This test can replace the pediatrician's screening at the 4-year well visit OR the testing required for entry into kindergarten or a day care facility.
 I provide all appropriate documentation.
 Results are given immediately.